Latest Design and Home Renovation Trends for 2022

 Master Bathroom Spas

 With less and less time to actually go to the spa in busy contemporary life, an emerging design choice is to turn master bathrooms into personal spas where homeowners can relax.
-Bathrooms no longer need to be cramped hideaways for when nature calls, but can instead be luxurious spaces with sculptural free-standing tubs, large marble surfaces and beautiful fixtures.
+Bathrooms no longer need to be cramped hideaways for when nature calls, but can instead be luxurious spaces with sculptural free-standing tubs, large marble surfaces, and beautiful fixtures.
 Heated floors are also becoming increasingly popular in colder climates.

 Tiny Home Movement

 While many millennials are finding real-estate prices to be too high to settle down, they are also finding ways to own homes of their own.
 Pictures are popping up all over the internet of custom-built mobile homes that resemble homey woodsman cabins and sleek modern apartments.
-These DIY projects are able to cram a whole lot of living space into tiny trailers that can be pulled or parked and offering a unique lifestyle for the generation that is coming of age.
-One of the biggest boons to these innovative housing structures have been the advances in wall construction whereby whole walls can be retracted to utilize the outdoor transitional space as extra square footage and to create an instant entertainment space that would be impossible inside.
+These DIY projects are able to cram a whole lot of living space into tiny trailers that can be pulled or parked and offer a unique lifestyle for the generation that is coming of age.
+One of the biggest boons to these innovative housing structures has been the advances in wall construction whereby whole walls can be retracted to utilize the outdoor transitional space as extra square footage and to create an instant entertainment space that would be impossible inside.

-For those that this tiniest of home trends is simply too extreme, we will continue to see a movement towards living smaller, and leaving a lesser footprint on our planet.
+For those that this tiniest of home trends is simply too extreme, we will continue to see a movement towards living smaller and leaving a lesser footprint on our planet.
 Lifestyles will continue to incorporate outdoor living enhanced by the connection to nature provided by large openings of glass.
 Read about The Big Shrink.

 Please contact us to learn more about the cutting edge of design and renovation for your upcoming project.